visionof2030-pixel/ExamAI/README.md

       "q": "Complete the sentence: The capital of France is _____", "answer": "Paris",
       "explanations": {
-        "correct": "Paris is the capital of France"
+        "correct": "Paris is the capital of France.
+Other possible answers might include: 'Paris, France' or 'The capital is Paris'.", "common_mistakes": ["London", "Berlin", "Madrid"],
+        "mistake_feedback": {
+          "London": "London is the capital of the United Kingdom, not France", "Berlin": "Berlin is the capital of Germany", "Madrid": "Madrid is the capital of Spain"
+        }
       }
     }`);
                 } else {